-In the clearest sign yet that the United States are taking seriously the enormous economic potential and future geopolitical challenges of the Arctic region, Secretary of State Hillary clinton visited the city of Tromsø on Saturday in the north of Norway.
+In a sign that America is taking the enormous economic potential and future geopolitical challenges of the Arctic region seriously, Secretary of State Hillary Clinton visited the Norwegian city of Tromsø on Saturday.

-“From a strategic standpoint, the Arctic has an increasing geopolitical importance as countries vie to protect their rights and extend their influence,” Clinton told reporters in the capital of Oslo before heading for Tromsø where she was accompanied by Norway’s foreign minister, Jonas Gahr Støre.
+“From a strategic standpoint, the Arctic has an increasing geopolitical importance as countries vie to protect their rights and extend their influence,” she told reporters in Oslo before heading for Tromsø, where she was accompanied by Norway’s foreign minister, Jonas Gahr Støre.

-In good Cold War fashion, Russia has resumed patrolling the Arctic region with bomber planes and warships while the Kremlin invested more than a billion dollars in the expansion of the northern port of Murmansk which is supposed to double its capacity by 2015.
+In Cold War fashion, Russia has resumed patrolling the Arctic region with bomber planes and warships.
+It has also invested more than a billion dollars in the expansion of the northern port of Murmansk, which is supposed to double its capacity by 2015.

-Even as tension is mounting, American supermajor ExxonMobil is working with Russia’s state-owned oil and gas company Rosneft to develop blocks in the Kara Sea, off Siberia, where sea is present up to three hundred days per year.
+Even as tension is mounting, America’s ExxonMobil is working with Russia’s state-owned oil and gas company Rosneft to exploit reserves in the Kara Sea, off Siberia, where sea is present up to three hundred days per year.

 Russia’s Gazprom is also working with Total of France and Norway’s Statoil in the Shtokman gasfield, east of Novaya Zemlya.

-Climate change is expected to improve access for oil and gas drilling.
-The Arctic could contain some 13 percent of the world’s undiscovered oil and so much as 30 percent of the world’s undiscovered natural gas.
+Climate change is expected to make drilling for oil and gas easier.
+The Arctic could contain 13 percent of the world’s undiscovered oil and so much as 30 percent of the world’s undiscovered natural gas.
 Combined, these figures amount to 22 percent of the planet’s untapped but technically recoverable hydrocarbons.